Section 194Q of Income Tax Act

 The main purpose of Section 194Q is to help the government track large transactions without including the Goods and Services Tax (GST) amount.
 This way, it monitors and detects any fraudulent or fake transactions.
 Let us understand the key provisions of Section 194Q in detail, check its applicability, and check the various exceptions offered.
 Also, we will learn the concept of TDS under GST and study some legislative provisions.

-What is Section 194Q of the Income Tax Act?
+What is 194Q of Income Tax Act?

 For more clarity, let us study a hypothetical example: